Ryan-Martin22/Quizee-Rascal/README.md

 ## Colour Scheme

 * The main colours used for the quiz were white, light blue and a shade of blue called aliceblue.
 These colours are inviting and clear to see for users of all ages.
 The colour blue is associated with freedom, imagination, intuition and inspiration.
 It is mentally an ideal colour scheme for a user taking part in a quiz.
-* The colours were aliceblue, white and rgb(101, 147, 233).
+* The colours were aliceblue #F0F8FF, white #FFFFFF and rgb(101, 147, 233).

 ## Typography

 * The font used for the questions and answers was Solway.
 Sans Serif was used as a fallback in case of the Google Fonts link not working.
-Soloway was used to ensure a level of fun and playfulness.[Google fonts]https://fonts.google.com/?query=solway.
+Soloway was used to ensure a level of fun and playfulness.[Google fonts](https://fonts.google.com/?query=solway).

 ## Imagery
 * The imagery used for this game was designed by myself.
 Using the K26 ToyBox font from dafont.com